-Suzana Marjanić (1969) is on the staff at the Institute of Ethnology and Folklore Research in Zagreb, where she realises her interests in the theories of ritual and myth (dissertation: Mythical in oral literature — tracing Nodilo’s re/construction of the “old faith” of the Serbs and the Croats, IEF, manuscript 1774, 2002), critical animal studies and the performance studies.
+Suzana Marjanić, research advisor (b.
+1969), works at the Institute of Ethnology and Folklore in Zagreb, where she realizes her interests in the theories of myth and ritual (dissertation: Myth in oral literature — tracing of the Nodilo’s re/construction of the “old faith” of Serbs and Croats.
+IEF rkp.
+1774, 2002.), cultural and critical animal studies and performance studies.

-The book The Chronotope of Croatian Performance Art: From Traveleri until Today (2014): annual award for the Croatian Selection of AICA and the National Award for Science.
+For the book Chronotope of Croatian Performance Art: From Traveleri until Today (Bijeli val, Institute of Ethnology and Folkloristics, School Book): Annual Award of the Croatian Section of AICA, State Award for Science.

 Bibliography (available online):